yairm210/Unciv/Scenarios.md

 # Other Notes

+If you're using a custom ruleset that should only be used for this scenario and NOT for starting a regular New Game, you can add the "Scenario only" unique to your modOptions file - example [here](https://github.com/yairm210/The-King-under-the-Hill/blob/master/jsons/ModOptions.json)

 Scenario Map games start ONLY with the unit that are already on the map, so 'starting positions' and 'starting units' are irrelevant.

 Scenarios have a new victory type - called, creatively, 'Scenario' - which changes the defeat condition to 'no units are left', and turns the game into 'fight to the last man'.